ThorxNxEriksen/ml_ops_02476/reports/README.md

 * [ ] Do a bit of code typing and remember to document essential parts of your code (M7)
 * [ ] Setup version control for your data or part of your data (M8)

+      Note for the group:

+      Set this up (if possible) in the cloud way.
+Where we haven't made our own bucket, but uses an exisiting bucket.

 * [ ] Add command line interfaces and project commands to your code where it makes sense (M9)
 * [ ] Construct one or multiple docker files for your code (M10)
 * [ ] Build the docker files locally and make sure they work as intended (M10)